BillyClassTime/Shapes/Answers.md

  }
  ```

-Adding the above class, the solutions might like something like this:
+Adding the above class, the solutions might see something like this:

 ![](img/11A.png)